Papercode2/Papercode2/README.md

-- 👋 Hi, I’m @Papercode2
+- 👋 Hi, I’m Brian Maweu
-- 👀 I’m interested in developing
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning php
+- 🌱 I’m currently a student at kabianga       university taking IT
-- 💞️ I’m looking to collaborate on php with you
+- 💞️ I’m looking to collaborate with IT        supportive organisation like safaricom      ,microsoft and many others
-- 📫 you can reach me via whatsapp-0740770403
+- 📫 You can reach me via whatsapp-0740770403 or email papercoding2@gmail.com

 <!---
 Papercode2/Papercode2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.